vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 * **[Tanzu Kubernetes Grid Package deployment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-harbor-registry.html)** to a Tanzu Kubernetes Grid cluster - this installation method is recommended for general use cases.

-* **[Embedded Harbor](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-5B0373CA-5379-47AF-9284-ED725FC79D89.html)** as a Supervisor Service, running in vSphere pods - this is the simplest install path, as it come bundled with vCenter, but is also very feature limited.
+* **[Embedded Harbor](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-5B0373CA-5379-47AF-9284-ED725FC79D89.html)** as a Supervisor Service, running in vSphere Pods - this is the simplest install path, as it come bundled with vCenter, but is also very feature limited.
 Harbor projects can only be created and manged via vSphere namespace integration from the vCenter UI.
 Harbor features such as image scanning, user management and image retention polices cannot be carried out.

 * **[Helm-based deployment](https://goharbor.io/docs/latest/install-config/harbor-ha-helm/)** to a Kubernetes cluster - this installation method may be preferred for customers already invested in Helm.